 1: Hazard Mitigation Planning:

-This is a practice in which we plan about strategies by predicting and evaluating impacts of all possible environmental hazards.
-Environmental Hazards may be natural or man-made.
-Natural hazards are produced by the nature while Man-made are human driven hazards.
+This is a practice in which we plan about strategies by predicting and also evaluating impacts of all possible environmental hazards.
+Environmental Hazards may be natural or artificial.
+Natural hazards are produced by the nature while artificial hazards are human driven hazards.
 Examples of Natural hazards are floods, earthquakes, tsunami etc. Examples of Man-mad hazards are Chemical accidents, Bhopal disaster, Dust Bowl etc.

 2: Green Infrastructure: